 - Is the house in a planned community that restricts renting?
 Condominiums or homes in planned developments must abide by community rules, administered through a homeowners' association.
 In many cases, those rules restrict the number of properties within the community that can be rented.
 Check on whether yours has reached its limits, and on whether any other restrictions will make it difficult to rent the place.

-For more on the issues above, and on taking first steps to prepare your house for renting, see First-Time Landlord: Your Guide to Renting Out a Single-Family Home, by Janet Portman, Marcia Stewart, and Michael Molinski.
+For more on the issues above, and on taking first steps to prepare your house for renting, see First-Time Landlord: Your Guide to Renting Out a Single-Family Home, by Ilona Bray, Janet Portman, and Marcia Stewart.